 How to set up and use Google Nest speakers

 So you’ve got yourself a Google Nest speaker, and now it’s time to set it up.
-No need to worry ― the process only takes a few minutes, and doesn’t require any serious technical knowledge.
-We’ll guide you through every step so you’ll be able to boss your new smart speaker around in no time.
+No stress ― the process only takes a few minutes, and doesn’t require any serious technical skills.
+We’ll guide you through every step so you’ll be able to boss your new speaker around in no time.
 Without further ado, here’s how to set up Google Nest speakers, including the Nest Mini, Nest Audio, and even Nest Hub smart displays.

 To set up Google Nest speakers, plug them into power, then open the Google Home app.
 Tap the plus icon in the upper-left.
 Select Set up device, then New devices.
 Make sure you have your Wi-Fi login handy, and that your phone, router, and speaker are all close enough to each other for a good signal.

 First things first — regardless of the device, you’ll have to set it up using your smartphone.
 To do so, you’ll need to download the Google Home app.
 Make sure you’re signed in to your Google account before you continue.

 Once that’s done, connect your speaker to power.
 It should start booting up, indicated by flashing lights or (in the case of smart displays) animations.

 Back in the Google Home app, tap the plus icon in the top-left corner, select the Set up device option, and then choose New devices.
 Follow on-screen instructions, including naming your device and connecting it to your Wi-Fi network.
 Have your Wi-Fi name and password handy.